pakeke-constructor/ideas/no_versioning.md

     projectiles --> dimensions_v0
 ```

-But lets assume that there was a breaking change in the `dimensions` mod, from version 0.0 to version 1.0, which overhauled the way entities are stored inside of dimensions, and changed a few things of the API.
+But lets assume that there was a breaking change in the `dimensions` mod, from version 0.0 to version 1.0, which overhauled the way entities are stored inside of dimensions, and changed a few things about the API.

 Lets say that the `riding` mod updated to the latest version, but the author of the `projectiles` mod disagreed with the changes, so they stayed on the older version.<br>
 Suddenly, we would have a setup like so: